think-cell/typescripten/README.md

         ) << std::endl;
     }

 See `stage1/tests` for more examples.
-Many TypeScript constructs are not yet supported.
+Some TypeScript constructs are not yet supported.

 Close analogues are Rust's [stdweb](https://github.com/koute/stdweb) and [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).